-How an Inverter/Charger Works
+1.2 How an Inverter/Charger Works

 An inverter takes direct current (DC) from your batteries and turns it into alternating current (AC), like you use at home.
-With MMS Series models, it also takes alternating current (when connected to a generator or to shore power) and transforms it into direct current to recharge your batteries.
+With the MMS-E Series model, it also takes alternating current (when connected to a generator or to shore power) and transforms it into direct current to recharge your batteries.